 - 1. Introduce carbon taxes and increase these taxes over time to meet the Paris objectives; - 2.
 Eliminate subsidies and other policies resulting in artificially low cost natural gas and petroleum products which in turn stimulate excessive consumption; - 3.
-Promote a healthy and effective petroleum industry with robust fiscal terms at the \$ 60 target level for those reserves and prospects which are inherently economic at that price level and the corresponding regional price levels for gas; - 4.
-Promote gas development in order to serve as a transition fuel for power generation in order to replace coal; and - 5.
-Reduce emphasis on most fiscal stability provisions.
+Promote a healthy and effective petroleum industry with robust fiscal terms at the \$60 target level for those reserves and prospects which are inherently economic at that price level and the corresponding regional price levels for gas; - 4.
+Promote gas development in order to serve as a transition fuel for power generation in order to replace coal; - 5.
+Reduce emphasis on most fiscal stability provisions; and - 6.
+Promote a regulatory framework that is consistent with the climate change objectives.

-Low Oil Price Policy Framework
+4.2 Low Oil Price Policy Framework